Last updated on March 9th, 2020 at 10:21 pm

 All sizes are available as a backorder.
-Production time: 1 week for the white t-shirts, 2 weeks for the black t-shirts, to allow ink to cure.
+Production time: 1-2 weeks, to allow ink to cure.

 Each t-shirt is lino-printed manually, thus each piece is unique.
 You can inquire about other t-shirt colours, we can advance your request to the artist.
+Use the contact form on the lower right corner of this page.
 Other available colours: Bright Royal; Grey Heather (85% cotton, 15% viscose); Kiwi Green; Navy Blue; Real Grey; Scarlet Red.

 View the men’s Three Unwise Humans T-shirt by Maria Bălan.